estrategasdigitales/nazonokusa/jx/docs/overview.md

 Dropping information is a possible decision in any conversion process, but it should be because a decision was made, not because the tools simply and quietly threw the information away.
-We will be more careful.
+JX allows a very "stock" translation that discards minimal information.
+It does not seek to transform all possible XML--in particular, it does not attempt to transform "mixed" XML formats that are not readily realizable in JS--but for the information carrying XML most common in inter-app communication, it does so straightforwardly.

-Therefore during the translation, choices will have to be made about elements, attributes, and such are transformed.
+During the translation, choices will have to be made about elements, attributes, and such are transformed.
 The core of doing this automatically is a `NodeTransformer`.
 It accepts an XML DOM node and amends a PHP data structure that will then